cosminadrianpopescu/vim-profile/bundle/vim-sql-workbench/README.md

 *Parameters*:

-* the profile: the profile used for the `SQL Workbench/J` console
 * the port: the port on which the server will listen
+* the profile: optional, you can choose a profile when starting the server

 This command will spawn a new server which will launch a `SQL Workbench/J` in console mode.
 This can be used if you want to use transactions.